Plenyx/PlenBotLogUploader/README.md

 ## TwitchIrcClient
 A client I developed for Irc which Twitch uses.

-Initially built on .NET Framework 4.7, but I made it compatible with 4.5 and .NET Core.
+Initially built on .NET Framework 4.7, but I made it compatible with 4.5 and .NET Core 2.1.

 *Maintained by Plenyx.*